Albert0i/DAO/README-cont.md

 All along the way in our Redis implementation, we have employed `string`, `hash` and `sorted set` and `RediSearch` module.
 Whereas there are `list`, `set`, `Geo`, `Pub/Sub`, `Stream` and other modules.
 Those data structures are simple to understand and yet can orchestrate complicated interactivity.

 `RediSearch` is specially designed to facilitate querying and aggregation.
 For the first time you saw `findPosts` has fewer lines of code in Redis than in MySQL + ORM.
-Check [here](https://redis.io/docs/latest/develop/reference/modules/), i you are interested in creating your own Redis module.
+Check [here](https://redis.io/docs/latest/develop/reference/modules/), if you are interested in creating your own Redis module.

 IMHO, MySQL is business-oriented and Redis is noncommercial-oriented.
 That's why you saw awkwardness clumsy in implementing relational things such auto_increment etc.